retardss/test/New file.txt.md

 Root again with KingRoot
 and follow below procedure

-* Type `su` in Terminal Emulator and go to KingRoot app
+- Type `su` in Terminal Emulator and go to KingRoot app
-  * Tap on 3 dot and
+  - Tap on 3 dot and
-  * choose settings
+  - choose settings
-  * choose remove root, _**untick**_ keep backup option and unroot
+  - choose remove root, _**untick**_ keep backup option and unroot

 _**Note:-**_ If your device rebooted at time of unrooting, this method will not work

-* Go to Terminal Emulator and type following
+- Go to Terminal Emulator and type following

   `sh /sdcard/mrw/root.sh`

-  * Your device will reboot after that and rooted with SuperSU
+- Your device will reboot after that and rooted with SuperSU

 ## Method 3 - by using older version of Kingroot
 _**Requires**_ :- Android Version less than 5.0

-* Unintall Kingroot by going to KingRoot app
+- Unintall Kingroot by going to KingRoot app
-  * Tap on 3 dot
+  - Tap on 3 dot
-  * choose settings
+  - choose settings
-  * choose remove root, _**tick**_ keep backup option and unroot
+  - choose remove root, _**tick**_ keep backup option and unroot

-* Install older version of Kingroot eg v4.5.0 from [apkmirror](https://www.apkmirror.com/apk/kingroot-studio/kingroot/kingroot-4-5-0-release/) and root with it
+- Install older version of Kingroot eg v4.5.0 from [apkmirror](https://www.apkmirror.com/apk/kingroot-studio/kingroot/kingroot-4-5-0-release/) and root with it

-* Follow Method 1
+- Follow Method 1

 # Method 4 - by using Magisk Manager
 _**Requires**_ :- - Android Version greter than or equal to 5.0
                      - Unlocked BootLoader else your device will soft brick

-* Reroot with KingRoot
+- Reroot with KingRoot

-* Install Magisk Manager
+- Install Magisk Manager
-  * install Magisk by connecting to internet
+  - install Magisk by connecting to internet
-  * and tap on `install` option
+  - tap on `install` option
-  * and choose `Direct Install(Recommended)`
+  - choose `Direct Install(Recommended)`

 * Follow Method 2 and reboot your mobile